Put the flour, yeast and sugar into a large bowl and blend them together.

-Loosely cover the tin with the oiled cling film and & leave it to rise in a warm place for 35 minutes.
+Invert a mixing bowl over the dough and leave it to rise in a warm place for 35-40 minutes.

 Pre-heat the oven.

-Remove the cling film and bake for 40-45 minutes.
+Remove the inverted bowl and bake for 35-40 minutes.
 You will know it’s done when the bottom sounds hollow when tapped.

 Leave to cook on a wire rack.

 oven tray and 2 x large mixing bowls